 How S/MIME works

-1. When the S/MIME certificate was issued, the certification authority appended it (and thus the user's public key) to the user's user object in Active Directory.
-This attribute is transferred to the Microsoft Exchange global address list (GAL).
+- When the S/MIME certificate is issued, the certification authority has attached it (and therefore the user's public key) to their user object in the Active Directory.
+This attribute is transferred to the global address list (GAL) of Microsoft Exchange (and/or Office 365).

 If S/MIME certificates are used to encrypt e-mails, the same private key must be available on every end device (in contrast to pure signature certificates).